Behind the scenes at the ski resorts: Piste maintenance after the end of the season

 What can be found in the ski area after the snow melts?

-In addition to the usual rubbish such as paper scraps and cigarette butts, the mountain railway companies also frequently find glasses, sticks, keys and wallets.
+In addition to the usual rubbish such as paper scraps and cigarette butts, the lift companies also frequently find glasses, ski poles, keys and wallets.

 What happens to the slopes before the start of the season?